A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-\paragraph{Learning Invariances.} Sometimes we cannot rely on a specific inductive bias or standard regularisation.
+Sometimes we cannot rely on a specific inductive bias or standard regularisation.
 This is a very challenging setting for RL (and machine learning in general) to tackle, as there is a fundamental limit to performance due to a kind of ``no free lunch'' analogy: we cannot expect a policy to generalise to arbitrary contexts.
 However, several techniques can help, centred around the idea of using multiple training contexts to \emph{learn} the invariances necessary to generalise to the testing contexts.
-If the factors of variation within the training contexts are the same as the factors of variation between the training and testing contexts, and the values which those factors take in testing are not far from those in training, then you can use that to learn these factors of variation and how to adapt or be invariant to them.
+If the factors of variation within the training contexts are the same as the factors of variation between the training and testing contexts, and the values that those factors take in testing are not far from those in training, then you can use that to learn these factors of variation and how to adapt or be invariant to them.

-Much work draws on causal inference to learn invariant features from several training contexts.~\citet[ICP]{zhangInvariantCausalPrediction2020} assume a block MDP structure \citep{duProvablyEfficientRL2019} and leverage that assumption to learn a state abstraction that is invariant to irrelevant features, which aids in generalisation performance.~\citet[DBC]{zhangLearningInvariantRepresentations2021} use bisimulation metrics to learn a representation that is invariant to irrelevant visual features, and show that bisimulation metrics are linked to causal inference. \citet[DBC-normed-IR-ID]{kemertasRobustBisimulationMetric2021} improve DBC with a norm on the representation space and the use of intrinsic rewards and regularisation. \citet[PSM]{agarwalContrastiveBehavioralSimilarity2021} suggest limitations of bisimulation metrics, and instead propose a policy similarity metric, where states are similar if the optimal policy has similar behaviour in that and future states.
+Much work draws on causal inference to learn invariant features from several training contexts.~\shortciteA[ICP]{zhangInvariantCausalPrediction2020} assume a block MDP structure \shortcite{duProvablyEfficientRL2019} and leverage that assumption to learn a state abstraction that is invariant to irrelevant features, which aids in generalisation performance.~\shortciteA[DBC]{zhangLearningInvariantRepresentations2021} use bisimulation metrics to learn a representation that is invariant to irrelevant visual features, and show that bisimulation metrics are linked to causal inference. \shortciteA[DBC-normed-IR-ID]{kemertasRobustBisimulationMetric2021} improve DBC with a norm on the representation space and the use of intrinsic rewards and regularisation. \shortciteA[PSM]{agarwalContrastiveBehavioralSimilarity2021} suggest limitations of bisimulation metrics and instead propose a policy similarity metric, where states are similar if the optimal policy has similar behaviour in that and future states.
 They use this metric, combined with a contrastive learning approach, to learn policies invariant to observation variation.